allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 3. Order and size your columns.
 Drag-and-drop the columns to the order you want by double left clicking on them, holding the column header, and dragging it to the proper location.
 Size the column by left clicking and holding on the right edge of the column and drag it either right or left to size it appropriately.

 4. Set your Add Sortie preferences.
 Go to Tools> Pre-Mission Settings> Add Sortie tab.
-Select the MDS

-and Flying Plan to default when you add a sortie.
+Select the MDS and Flying Plan to default when you add a sortie.

 5. Set your Add Sortie Event preferences.
 Go to Tools> Pre-Mission Settings> Add Sortie Events tab.
 Select the default takeoff and land locations, crew show time, crew brief time, and crew post-sortie end time.
-Post-sortie end time is how much time you want to al ow the crew after they land to complete paperwork before you schedule them for something else.
+Post-sortie end time is how much time you want to all ow the crew after they land to complete paperwork before you schedule them for something else.

 6. Change Takeoff Time preference.
 Go to Tools> Pre-Mission Settings> Change Takeoff Time tab.
 Tell PEX what to do when you change the takeoff time.
 We recommend you select Changes Show and Brief Dates/Times by Offset.

 7. Set MB User Options.
 Go to Tools> Options.

     1. Set the Location Source to PEX

-2. If your part-time personnel use the PEX Availability inputs, enable the Availability selection C. Select Sorties by Takeoff Date to exclude sorties that took off yesterday but land today D. Choose whether to see Cancelled Missions/Sorties
+    2. If your part-time personnel use the PEX Availability inputs, enable the Availability selection
+    3. Select Sorties by Takeoff Date to exclude sorties that took off yesterday but land today
+    4. Choose whether to see Cancelled Missions/Sorties
     5. If you schedule traditional formations \(all sorties on one flight plan\), check the box for Auto Replicate Formation Data

 8. Set MB Squadron Options

     1. Airspace

-1\) Fighters and Trainers.
-If your sorties typically go to one airspace per sortie, pick “Airspace”
+        1. Fighters and Trainers.
+If your sorties typically go to one airspace per sortie, pick “Airspace” once.

-once.
 Leave the others blank.
-If your sorties go to two airspaces per sortie, like a MOA and an AR

-Track, pick Airspace twice.
+If your sorties go to two airspaces per sortie, like a MOA and an AR Track, pick Airspace twice.
 And so on, up to five.

-2\) Airlift, Bombers, Tankers, etc. Leave Blank.
+        2. Airlift, Bombers, Tankers, etc. Leave Blank.
 Use Sortie Event Sets instead.

-3\) Adjust your columns in the Sorties grid to account for these new columns.
+        3. Adjust your columns in the Sorties grid to account for these new columns.

     2. Actual Takeoff and Land Time Deviations.
 The MB will highlight actual takeoff and land times outside the minutes you set here.

     3. PFPS.
 Leave blank.

     4. Supervisor Types.
 You can schedule up to three types of supervisors from the MB.
 Pick the three types here.

     5. RPA Unit.
 Select the box for “Create MSN as RPA MSN”.
 This sets different logic on the missions add and allows the use of the RPA Scheduler module.

     6. Auto No-Go.
 The MB includes a manual No-Go process, not linked to the Go/No-Go module in PEX.
 Enable Auto No-Go to mark all your people as No-Go on the MB until you manual y check them as Go.
 This feature is used in our tail number denial process.

-7\.
-Auto Sortie Numbering.
+    7. Auto Sortie Numbering.
 The “Enable Auto Sortie \#/Line \#” adds a sortie number and line number to each sortie.
 Enter the starting Line Number.
 When you add sorties, PEX wil number them for you.

-H. Change Notifications.
+    8. Change Notifications.
 The “Set Change Notifications” button allows you to select which fields trigger change notification actions.

 9. Save your setup as a template for others.
 To save others in your office the time of setting up their MBs from scratch and to have a standardized view across the office, save your MB as a template.
 To do so, go to Tools> Template Manager and select Save As.
 Give the template a name such as “757TS Flight Scheduling.”